wjzjdas/Train-World/README.md

 For those who don't have physical setup:
 1. Go to [CPULator](https://cpulator.01xz.net/?sys=rv32-de1soc)
 2. [File --> Open] main.c and hit [Compile and Load], then hit [Continue]
-3. Find the VGA Display at Right Bar, scale up as you wish
+3. Find the VGA Display at Right Bar, this is where the game will display, scale it up as you wish!
--  SW0 -- Start Game
+-  SW0 -- Start Game (Enter Level 1)
--  SW1 -- Reset Game
+-  SW1 -- Reset Game (Return to Title Screen (Level 0))
 -  Control: (Need to Use PS2-Keyboard Panel on Right Bar)
 -  A - Left
 -  D - Right